Westminster Hall and Burying Ground: Edgar Allan Poe

 Westminster Hall and Burying Ground is home to the grave of American author Edgar Allan Poe, arguably its most famous resident.
 Poe actually has two graves on this site: his original grave and a monument added in 1875.
-His original burial spot, towards the back of Westminster Hall, is marked by a headstone with an engraved raven.
+His original burial spot, toward the back of Westminster Hall, is marked by a headstone with an engraved raven.
 It was a family plot, lot 27, where his grandfather General David Poe Sr. and his brother Henry Leonard Poe are also buried.
 In 1875, a local school teacher started a "Pennies for Poe" campaign to raise money for a more appropriate monument, resulting in the large marble monument located at the front of the cemetery facing Fayette St; to this day, it is traditional for visitors to the grave to leave a penny on the monument.
 Poe was re-buried there along with his aunt/mother-in-law Maria Clemm.
 His wife Virginia died in the Bronx in 1847 and was interred in a vault.
 In 1885 her remains were moved to the Poe Monument and was reburied in a small bronze box to the left of the monument.